benbotto/test-repo/README.md

 #### Make a Local Cluster and Initialize Tiller

 Now that we have a basic API, we need to start thinking about deploying to a k8s cluster.
+A cluster is a group of one or more virtual or physical machines, called nodes in k8s terms.
 In this tutorial we'll use Minikube to make a local cluster, so fire it up.

 ```
 minikube start